i-MSCP/plugins/incubator/PhpSwitcher/README.md

 </table>

-Once it's done and if all goes well, your customers should be able to switch to this new PHP version using their own PhpSwitcher interface, which is available in the 'Domains' section.
+Once it's done and if all goes well, your customers should be able to switch to this new PHP version using their own PhpSwitcher interface, which is available in the **Domains** section.

 ### TROUBLESHOOTINGS